ErreurDeSyntaxe/template-quick/README.md

 # Webpack Template

-A template for projects that need Webpack
+A template for practice or simple projects

 ## About the Project